-The Holidays are here, and there is no more perfect gift than homemade treats.
-Buy some beautiful tins and boxes and spend an afternoon or evening making this simple recipe for chocolate truffles that will wow your friends and family.
+These sinfully delicious chocolate truffles make the perfect gift for any special occasion but especially Valentine's Day or the Holidays.
+Buy some beautiful tins and boxes and spend an afternoon or evening making this simple recipe that will wow your friends and family.
 They'll love you forever for making them such a decadent, delicious gift.

 These truffles are easy to make, if you don’t mind getting your hands a little messy.
 They make wonderful holiday gifts, or serve them with coffee at the end of a special meal.
 If yours appear somewhat misshapen, fear not; they acquired their name for their resemblance to real truffles, (the kind that come out of the ground).
 Small foil candy cups will keep them from sticking together and make for pretty packaging or serving.
 Go to your local craft store to find decorative tins or boxes to put them in and you've solved the puzzle of what to give your favorite friends this holiday season.

 3 tablespoons unsalted butter, cut into small pieces

 ¼ cup liqueur, such as Grand Marnier, kirsch, Sambuca, or Kahlúa

 2 cups Dutch-process cocoa powder